Wooty-B/LX2K_Guide/README.md

 ## B. Introduction

-The SolidRun HoneyComb LX2K (ClearFog) is a MiniITX form-factor ARM64 development board used for enterprise networking, security, autimotive, server applications, and as a developer workstation.
+The SolidRun HoneyComb LX2K (ClearFog) is a MiniITX form-factor ARM64 development board used for enterprise networking, security, automotive, server applications, and as a developer workstation.
 Over the last year there has been much development to bring a stable desktop experience with AMD GPU support and it has finally reached a point where it is now viable as an ARM64 Desktop.
 Over the last few months the bugs have settled down, so I trashed my cobbled together Debian install and started fresh with Ubuntu 21.04.

 Using a Radeon WX 4100, many applications such as Blender, RBDOOM-3, Portal 2 and console emulators run laps around the Raspberry Pi 4, RockPro64, and Odroid XU-4.
 Many games run at 3440x1440 @ 60fps as long as you aren't going ham on the render options, Minecraft running close to 60fps @ 12-16 chunks, and OpenMW running @ 60fps with everything turned to max.
 And with Box86, there are many applications that run smoothly with Box86.